Small and medium organisations

 Quiet adjustments that help people and search engines reach the right content without flooding your site with extra tools.

 Use these guides to sense check what you already have.
 You do not need to understand every technical term.
-If something sounds off for your setup, make a note and ask whoever looks after your site or email.
+If something sounds off for your setup, make a note and ask whoever looks after your site, email, or Cloudflare.

 Treat this as a way to get up to speed on web foundations without sitting through a sales pitch.
 If you are responsible for risk, safeguarding, or oversight, these articles are written with you in mind.